 You have the right to request that we communicate with you about your medical matters in a more confidential way by requesting that we communicate with you by alternative means or at alternative locations.
 For example, you may ask that we contact you at home instead of at work.
 You will be given the opportunity to request a confidential communications upon registration.
-You may also contact the Patient Relations Department (SUNY Downstate Medical Center University Hospital of Brooklyn: 718-270-1111; SUNY Downstate Medical Center at LICH: 718-780-1919) who will provide you with an appropriate request form.
+You may also contact the Patient Relations Department at 718-270-1111 who will provide you with an appropriate request form.
 On the request form, you must specify how or where you wish to be contacted and how payment for your health care will be handled if we communicate with you through this alternative method or location.
 We will not ask you the reason for your request and will try to accommodate all reasonable requests.